Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Coarse-graining for the ocean

-\end{linenomath*} as shown in Figure \ref{fig:TanhKernel}.
-It is essentially a top-hat kernel \cite{pope2001turbulent} but with graded edges to avoid numerical artifacts from the non-uniform discrete grid on the sphere.
-We use geodesic distance, $\gamma(\bx)$, between any location $\bx=(\lambda,\phi)$ on Earth's surface relative to location $(\lambda_0,\phi_0)$ where coarse-graining is being performed, which we calculate using \begin{linenomath*}
+\end{linenomath*} which is essentially a top-hat kernel \cite{pope2001turbulent} with graded edges.
+We use geodesic distance, $\gamma(\bx)$, between any location ${\bx=(\lambda,\phi)}$ on Earth's surface relative to location $(\lambda_0,\phi_0)$ where coarse-graining is being performed, which we calculate using \begin{linenomath*}

-\end{linenomath*} with $R_{\text{ {Earth}}}=6371~$km for Earth's radius.
-In eq. \eqref{eq:tanh-filter}, $A$ is a normalization factor, evaluated numerically, to ensure $G_\ell$ area integrates to unity as per equation \eqref{eq:normalization-condition}.
+\end{linenomath*} with ${R_{\text{ {Earth}}}=6371~}$km for Earth's radius.
+In eq.~\eqref{eq:tanh-filter}, $A$ is a normalization factor, evaluated numerically, to ensure $G_\ell$ area integrates to unity as per equation \eqref{eq:normalization-condition}.
 In general, we are not restricted to this choice of kernel; however, we use it because of its well-defined characteristic width $\ell$.
-Indeed, a convolution with $G_\ell$ in equation \eqref{eq:tanh-filter} is a spatial analogue to an $\ell$-day running time-average.
+Indeed, a convolution with $G_\ell$ in equation \eqref{eq:tanh-filter} is a spatial analogue to an $\ell$-day running time-average (e.g., see Section \ref{sec:Spatio-temporalDecomposition}).